jeff-lin1422/File-comparison/README.md

 # File-comparison

-This project will take in any two files, calculate its word frequencies, compute the Jensen-Shannon distance between the frequencies, and output a result that shows the similarity of the two files.
-If any of the files are folders, all the files within the folders will be used as a comparison.
+This project will take in any two files and return how similar they are.
+This project utilizes all concepts below but not limited to such as:
+* Calculating word frequencies.
+* Computation of Jensen-Shannon distance.
+* Multithreading for faster performance.